As parents, we often fail to understand just how fast time flies.

 It never hits us that the babies we once nursed in our arms are growing fast into high school students and are slowly beginning to hate the “kiddish” things of life.

-OLDER KIDS HATE IT WHEN MOTHER’S TREATS THEM LIKE BABIES: A LESSON TO PARENTS
+OLDER KIDS HATE IT WHEN MOTHERS TREAT THEM LIKE BABIES: A LESSON TO PARENTS

 Some parents fail to understand that some of them are no longer comfortable with us handling them as we used to, back when they were younger.
-As a single parent with a kid who has fast grown into a teenager in just over a month’s time, I have learnt a lot about the changes in character and needs of children as they grow up through different stages of life.
+As a single parent with a kid who has fast grown into a teenager in just over a month’s time, I have learned a lot about the changes in character and needs of children as they grow up through different stages of life.

-Here are the eight main lessons I have learnt from my son
+Here are the eight main lessons I have learned from my son

 Your older child will really love you for once in a while giving them their own space.
 They always desire to have their own time and space to think independently without you coming in to interfere.
 They will appreciate you for allowing them space to chat and interact with their friends, read books, play games or just think.

-With our life of permanent travel, this became very apparent, and I realised when we stayed in a suite at Banyan Tree Bangkok just how much Explorason needed his own room.
+With our life of permanent travel, this became very apparent, and I realized when we stayed in a suite at Banyan Tree Bangkok just how much Explorason needed his own room.
 Once inside the suite, he set up his own room, unpacked his own things into his own dressing room, and promptly locked the door on me!
-We hadn’t had an argument, he just was revelling in his own space.
+We hadn’t had an argument, he just was reveling in his own space.

-And for this reason, along with a few others, I realised it was the time we needed a home base where he could have his own bedroom, and this is exactly why we have returned to Australia to achieve this.
+And for this reason, along with a few others, I realized it was the time we needed a home base where he could have his own bedroom, and this is exactly why we have returned to Australia to achieve this.

-Even with the extreme love I have for my near teenage boy, I have learnt to understand that there is the time he just wants to remain at home as I leave the house for a short time for my personal errands.
+Even with the extreme love I have for my near teenage boy, I have learned to understand that there is the time he just wants to remain at home as I leave the house for a short time for my personal errands.
 I am more sensitive to his needs as he is virtually a teenager.
 So I no longer have to drag him along with me against his wish for some “alone time”.